Lisa Tuttle: Nebula Awards refusal

 In 1982, Tuttle became the first person to refuse a Science Fiction and Fantasy Writers of America Nebula Award.
 Her short story, "The Bone Flute", which had been published in May 1981 in The Magazine of Fantasy & Science Fiction, was nominated for the Nebula Award for Best Short Story in early 1982.
 She had objected to another nominee in this category, George Guthridge, sending his story "The Quiet", to SFWA members.
 Although this practice is now generally accepted, at that time it was seldom considered.
 SFWA had no rules about it.
 Tuttle wrote a letter to the Awards director Frank Catalano requesting that her story be withdrawn, saying, "I don't approve of this kind of campaigning".
 But "The Bone Flute" was chosen as the best short story before Catalano received Tuttle's letter, and when she was notified that she was the winner, she responded saying that she would not be accepting the award because she had withdrawn the story from the competition.
 Tuttle said that she would not be attending the awards ceremony on April 24, 1982, and requested that the reason for her refusal be given at the event.
 However, on April 29, 1982, Tuttle was contacted by Pocket Bookss editor John Douglas, who told her that he had received her award on her behalf.
 No mention had been made at the ceremony of her refusal to accept the award.

 Later, George R. R. Martin, with whom Tuttle had collaborated on Windhaven, wrote an open letter to the SFWA in which he said that, while he did not necessarily agree with Tuttle's decision to refuse the award, he objected to the way the organization handled her refusal.
 Martin wrote: "She has made a difficult and considerable sacrifice on grounds of principle, and [...]
 I feel very strongly that she had a right to be heard."
-In the wake of the controversy, Guthridge stopped writing for a decade, and stopped writing science fiction entirely.
 When asked in an interview in 2003 whether she regretted declining the Nebula Award, Tuttle said, "I think my main regret is that people may assume that I object to awards on principle, and never nominate anything by me for anything again!
 I would love to win some awards, especially ones with money attached ..."